HL7/US-Core/my-notes/USCDI v2 New Stuff.md

 Based on HL7 Vocabulary Gender Harmony work:

-**ADD** Gender Identity Observation Profile to capture historical gender with a date.
-- **Open Question** Using the existing [Gender Identity Extension](http://hl7.org/fhir/R4/extension-patient-genderidentity.html) in the Patient Profile to capture record *current* gender (This simplifies client applications locating the current gender)
+- **ADD** existing [Gender Identity Extension](http://hl7.org/fhir/R4/extension-patient-genderidentity.html) in the Patient Profile to capture record *current* gender (This simplifies client applications locating the current gender)
+    - Use above valueset + "UNK"
+    - **ADD** Custom Patient SearchParameter
     - **ADD** Guidance - Historically systems only had a single field to capture Patient Gender and Sex.
 FHIR Core is making strides to disambiguate  different [Patient Gender and Sex representations](http://hl7.org/fhir/R4/patient.html#gender).
 Implementations of US Core on legacy systems may return *Clinical Sex*, *Gender Identity*, or *Legal Sex* in `Patient.gender`.

-**ADD** Sexual Orientation Observation
+- **ADD** Sexual Orientation Observation
+    - Use above valueset
+    - Use existing Observation search parameters

 <!-- * An extension on the Patient resource for Gender Identity vs